Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Ms. Brinkema determined that Alphabet did not violate the business of selling tools used by advertisers to buy display ads.

-Shares of Google's parent company fell 3.2% immediately after the verdict was announced.
+Shares of Google's parent company immediately fell 3.2% as soon as the verdict was announced.

 This is the second time in a year that Alphabet has lost an antitrust case in a US court.
 A new trial in Washington next week will consider remedies after Google was found to have a monopoly in the online search market.